On this page

 The purpose of the interview is for an admission staff member to learn about your academic and extracurricular interests.
 We are also interested in learning about why you want to study in the United States.
 You will have an opportunity to ask questions about Wheaton.
 The Admission Committee will see your resume, secondary school records and scores when you apply, so it is not necessary to bring an academic transcript or any other items with you to the interview.
 Please feel free to dress casually.

-A limited number of interviews via Skype are available in December.
+A limited number of interviews via Skype are available in December and January.
 In addition, members of the admission staff travel each fall to many countries around the world.
 Please contact the Admission Office to inquire about a personal interview in your country or to arrange an interview via Skype.

 Rest assured that the Wheaton Admission Staff understands that many international students are unable to travel to the United States for college visits.
 While we hope that those who come to the Boston/Providence area will include a visit to Wheaton, those who are unable to visit will not be at a disadvantage in the admission process.